vpenso/scripts/docs/linux/ssh.md

 ssh-keygen -f ~/.ssh/id_rsa -p
 ```

-**Extremely important that the privacy of the private key is guarded carefully!**
+**It is extremely important that the privacy of the private key is guarded carefully!**

 * **Encrypting the private key** with a passphrase
 * Users require the passphrase to use/decrypt the private key